wd5gnr/1802UNO/readme.md

 The far left decimal point is the Q LED.
 The next is lit for load state.
-The next is list for run state.
+The next is lit for run state.
+The next is list when EF4 is active.
 The decimal point between the two digits of the data display indicate memory protect.

 Known Problems